|

 There’s no doubt that summer means strawberries.
 If you can’t get enough of this fruity goodness, and you’re looking for a fun family day out, be sure to head to Craigies Farm in South Queensferry.

 Their Pick Your Own is a great way to get some fresh air and stock up on some delicious seasonal fruit.
-And there’s no limit to how much fruit can be picked!
+Simply pick and fill your basket then weigh and pay.

 Kids go free, Edinburgh bus tours